microsoft/PubSec-Info-Assistant/docs/features/optional_features.md

 If you are wanting to use the API stand-alone or use a custom UI.
 Check out how to [enable OAuth Client Credentials Flow](/docs/deployment/client_credentials_flow.md)

+## Customize Autoscale

+If you want to learn more about Autoscale Settings and App SErvice SKU's Check out how to [customize Autoscale settings](/docs/deployment/autoscale_sku.md)